 b.Closeburn Robert 7 scholar

 I assume these two references are to the house in question.
 There are no accounts of it in the later censuses, so it may be that Marqueston was not abandoned as a separate settlement until the 1860s.
+Having said that, it is not shown on the 1850s OS 6 inch map.

 It is still mentioned later in land sales.
 For instance, in 1912 it was bought by Stenhouse as part of Kilmark and Strathmilligan.
 This included all the lands of Marquieston now called Marquieston Park.
 In 1935 it became part of Auchenbrack.